Wooden Privacy Fence

 Wooden Privacy Fence - Attaching the Rails

-With the posts set in concrete, the next phase of the project was to tear down the old fence and install the new one.
 On Friday, June 11, the forecast called for high temperatures in the low 90s with a 10% chance of rain.
 There would probably not be a better time to install the rails and pickets before the summer heat kicked into high gear.

 I cut the (roughly eight-foot) sections of the old fencing in half to make them easier to manage.
 Once the fencing sections were removed and stacked up neatly in my backyard, I cut the remaining wooden 4x4 posts off at the base with a reciprocating saw (Sawzall).

-With nothing but the new posts set in concrete and rail-brackets secured in place, I began measuring, cutting, and installing the 2x4 rails.
+With nothing but the new posts set in concrete and rail brackets secured in place, I began measuring, cutting, and installing the 2x4 rails.

-The new 2x4 rail material was #1 grade and quite straight, but if you look down the length of any 8' board, you'll always find a slight bow.
+The new 2x4 rail material was #1 grade and straight, but if you look down the length of any 8' board, you'll always find a slight bow.
 Place the bow upward between posts.

 Building a Privacy Fence